 MICHEL MARTIN, HOST:

 There's a saying that the past is never really past.
 We have a story that speaks to that now.
 It dates from the era of British colonial rule in Africa.
-The British government recently agreed to pay reparations to more than five thousand Kenyans who the government acknowledged had been subjected to torture and other abuses by colonial administrators during the so-called Mau Mau Insurgency against British rule in the 1950s.
-In that time, more than 150,000 Kenyans were placed into detention camps where thousands suffered severe mistreatment.
+The British government recently agreed to pay reparations to more than 5,000 Kenyans who the government acknowledged had been subjected to torture and other abuses by colonial administrators during the so-called Mau Mau Insurgency against British rule in the 1950s.
+In that time, more than 150,000 Kenyans were placed into detention camps, where thousands suffered severe mistreatment.
 Here's the U.K.'s Foreign Secretary William Hague.

 (SOUNDBITE OF HAGUE SPEECH)

 WILLIAM HAGUE: The British government recognizes that Kenyans were subject to torture and other forms of ill treatment of the hands the colonial administration.
 The British government sincerely regrets that these abuses took place.

 MARTIN: Joining us to talk about this now is Harvard professor Caroline Elkins.
 She spent years researching the story of the Mau Mau, and is the author of the book "Imperial Reckoning," which won a Pulitzer Prize in 2006, and her evidence was among that used to achieve this settlement.
 Thanks for joining us now, professor.

 CAROLINE ELKINS: Thank you so much for having me.